-The warning light system monitors the airbag sensor assembly, front airbag sensors, side airbag sensors, door side airbag sensors, front seat belt pretensioner assemblies, inflators, warning light, interconnecting wiring and power sources.
+This warning light system monitors the airbag sensor assembly, front airbag sensors, front seat belt pretensioner assemblies, inflators, warning light, interconnecting wiring and power sources.

 If either of the following conditions occurs, this indicates a malfunction somewhere in the parts monitored by the warning light system.
 Contact your Toyota dealer as soon as possible to service the vehicle.